AnaG0307/favbooks-v3/README.md

 ![w3error1](media/general/settings-errors.png)

 - The page https://favbooks-v3.herokuapp.com/newsletter/newsletter_signup/ shows 6 errors in W3C validator but this is related to the form created in form.py in the "newsletter app" so I have researched and couldn't find a solution.
-Also the error relates to stray start tag <tr> <th> and <td> in hone hand and in the other hand stray end tag <tr> <th> and <td>, which are actually matching.
+Also the error relates to stray start tag <tr> <th> and <td> in one hand and in the other hand stray end tag <tr> <th> and <td>, which are actually matching.

 ![w3error2](media/general/validator-error.png)